saulpierotti/markdown_notebook/MP.md

 * I can therefore assume that $p(M|d) \propto p(d|M)p(M)$
 * If I already know something about the taxonomy of the OTUs, I can include them in the prior
 * Markov chain Monte Carlo sampling (MCMC): estimate the posterior distribution
+	* This method is intrinsic to Bayesian inference: I have a prior, I update it with new data, and I continue lihe this
+		* The new data are the estimated tree topologies at every iteration
+		* For each topology I have a prior, and I update it with the ML estimate, getting the posterior
 	* In most cases it is impossible to estimate the posterior distribution analytically
 	* I build a Markov chain that converges on my posterior probability distribution
 	* There are many algorthms, but the most used is the Metropolis-Hasting